aragle/online-judge-solutions/README.md

 # Online-Judge-Solutions

-Hackerrank and URI Online Judge Problems Solution in C, C++, Java, Python and SQL.
+Hackerrank and beecrowd or URI Online Judge Problems Solution in C, C++, Java, Python and SQL.

 ## HackerRank